CAIDA/caida-components-library/src/components/searchbar/README.md

-  itemPropertyName= Key in array of data for sorting and displaying search results provided as string (can provide nested values using ["key"] syntax). handleResultClick= Function for determining what happens when user clicks a search result. handleQueryUpdate= Resets searchbar after a selection is made.
+  itemPropertyName= Key in array of data for sorting and displaying search results provided as string (can provide nested values using ["key"] syntax). handleResultClick= Function for determining what happens when user clicks a search result. handleQueryUpdate= Resets searchbar after a selection is made. searchTerm= (optional) current term that was searched for, for initial load, pull from props.history instead of state.
 ```

 Styles are overridable from local stylesheet.